fDero/trie/README.md

     will put the string into the trie checking if the trie already contains the same string and evenctually will not insert the string if is already stored.

+_insert_
+    will put the string into the trie without checking if the trie already contains the same string

+_unique_insert_ :
+    will put the string into the trie checking if the trie already contains the same string and evenctually will not insert the string if is already stored.